airsonic/airsonic-docs/update.md

 #### Standalone deployment

-If you're using systemd, a simple `systemctl airsonic restart` should be enough.
+If you're using systemd, a simple `systemctl restart airsonic` should be enough.

 #### Tomcat deployment